 You may have heard of fine leather bags of King Kobra from India or ivory studded jewel boxes.
 Or even those stuffed stag heads with beautiful horns.
 It is illegal to hunt animals for these products and is banned by the government.
 But poachers still have their way to get things done.
 Don’t buy any animal-related objects to discourage poachers.

 Don’t buy winterwear.

-The handwoven woollen sweaters are good for temperatures more than 12*C. Indian winter wears usually don’t cater to anything below that temperature.
+The handwoven woollen sweaters are good for temperatures more than 12*C. Indian winter wears usually doesn’t cater to anything below that temperature.

 Insense sticks and Dhoppam

 Buddhists and Hindus use incense sticks as a primary part of the Pooja ritual.
-According to Ayurveda, real Dhoopam – a cube made using natural ingredients that produce perfumed smoke, creates fresh air and has medicinal value.
+According to Ayurveda, real Dhoopam – is a cube made using natural ingredients that produce perfumed smoke, create fresh air and have medicinal value.
 These Dhoopams are used in Muslim Dargas too.
 You get multiple branded ones in any grocery and little shops outside religious places.
 But the best ones are without labels found in local markets.

 We use it daily, and I have bought the best ones outside Rumtek monastery in Gangtok, Cauvery emporium & Devraj Urs Market in Mysore.